alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     Returns a hash of attribute names and values.

-- `POST /api/attributes`: sets some attribute values on the user's account.
+- `PATCH /api/attributes`: sets some attribute values on the user's account.
 Accepts these parameters:

     - `session_id`: the value of the `GOVUK-Session-ID` header